How Does the Joint Program Work?

 How much access do students have to media-making equipment and facilities?

 Because of budgetary constraints and competition with undergraduate requirements, access is not always available.
-It is important to make clear that the programme's mandate is academic and critical.
+It is important to make clear that the program's mandate is academic and critical.
 The applied aspect of the program supplements the critical and theoretical aspect.
 In particular, we have limited capacity to train students in media making.
 Since moving to the Technology Enhanced Learning building, Communication and Culture at York has access to more technical equipment than ever before.
 We are also working on expanding access even further.
-The program has a technical facilities co-ordinator who can assist you in obtaining the equipment you need.
-For more details on available facilities download the program's Facilities Handbook (.pdf).

 The program offers a Project option along with the Thesis and Major Research Paper (MRP) options to fulfill the research portion of the degree requirements.
 What does this mean?

 The Project option permits students who come to the program with the necessary technical skills [or are able to acquire them outside the program] to conduct and report their research in media other than the traditional paper or thesis.
 For example, a student could make a short video or audio production or create a CD.
 The project must be accompanied by an explanatory paper.

-The programme does not have the mandate or the resources to train students in media making to a professional level.
+The program does not have the mandate or the resources to train students in media making to a professional level.
 However, students who can demonstrate expertise are permitted to use equipment and facilities at both universities when they are available.

 What about the field placement?